- Default Networks

 - Network settings.
 Firewalla fills the network settings for you.
 You can tap the blue "Suprise Me" button to generate a new one, or manually edit them as per your preference.

 After the network is created, you can connect your devices to the ports with ethernet cables, or through a wireless access point or a router that has been set to Bridge Mode/ AP Mode.
+Learn more about how to connect your devices.

-Search Domain: By default, Firewalla uses .lan for all local networks by default, you can set different search domains for different local networks as needed.
+By default, Firewalla uses .lan for all local networks by default, you can set different search domains for different local networks as needed.

 Source NAT (default on):